- Home

 See the animals at Dublin Zoo

 If your kids love animals, Dublin Zoo is a great place to spend the day.
-The good news is it’s open throughout the school holidays (including Easter Sunday) from 9:30am-6pm and is running a series of workshops during the break, including a Junior Easter Workshop for kids aged 6-12.
+The good news is it’s open throughout the school holidays (including Easter Sunday) and is running their Junior Easter Workshop for kids aged 6-12.
 Keep an eye on the daily schedule of keeper talks while you’re there, so you can learn about the Asian elephants or gorillas from the experts.

 Explore the trails at Luggwoods Forest

 Prefer to stop by another day over the Easter holidays?
-Bring the kids on a guided tour to learn a bit about the castle, enter the Butterfly House and admire the beautiful colours of over 20 species of butterflies, or embark on the Fairy Trail and immerse yourselves in Irish folklore.
+Bring the kids on a guided tour to learn a bit about the castle, enter the Butterfly House and admire the beautiful colours of over 20 species of butterflies, or enjoy the Fairy Trail on a quieter day and immerse yourselves in Irish folklore.
 If the kids are still too hyper for the trip home, check out the award-winning playground where they can swing and slide away their excess energy.

 Back to nature at the Airfield Estate